bryanjonas/RKE-Setup/RookSetup.md

 Before you can do any real work on your shiny new cluster, you have to have some persistent storage for configuration or other state-ful tasks.
 I decided to utilize Rook because of it's integration with Ceph with a well-tested distributed storage solution.
 Rook offers your cluster access to Ceph's filesystem, block storage, or object storage backends.
-While object storage is the hotness for cloud stuff, I chose block storage due to the user-friendliness of it's filesystem interaction.
+While object storage is the hotness for cloud stuff, I chose filesystem storage due to the user-friendliness of it's interaction.

 ## Preparing Nodes